icebob/vue-express-mongo-boilerplate/README.md

 **This project is under heavy development!!!**

 This is a full stack javascript boilerplate project with VueJS & ExpressJS + Mongo server.
 Not an out-of-box webapp.
-Server-side based on the [Moleculer](https://github.com/ice-services/moleculer) microservices framework.
+Server-side code is based on the [Moleculer](https://github.com/ice-services/moleculer) microservices framework.

 Inspired by [dstroot/skeleton](https://github.com/dstroot/skeleton) and [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter)